Dynamically Passing Connection String in a Model-First Approach

 By following the above approach, you can dynamically pass the connection string to your Entity Framework model in a Model-First approach, allowing for more flexibility, especially when the connection string needs to change based on different environments or runtime conditions.

-- EF Core - Applying Migrations Programmatically
+- Applying Migrations Programmatically in EF Core

-- EF Core - Database Schema Modifications
+- Database Schema Modifications in EF Core